 Dependent Child Visas

 Almost all types of visas allow you to include your children.
 There are age restrictions depending on the type of visa you are applying for, as well as requirements such as your children being single and financially dependent on you.

 There are a number of factors that Immigration New Zealand uses to base their decision on whether children are considered dependent.
 These include their age, whether they currently live with you, whether they are studying and/or working, and whether they have any independent financial support.

 If a child does not meet the requirements to be considered a dependent child, they will have to make their own visa application if they still want to come to New Zealand.

-This visa allows a child who is either too young to attend school, or who will not be studying or working, to live with their parents while they work or study in New Zealand, having the same length of time granted to them as their parent’s visa.
+This visa allows a child who is either too young to attend school, or who will not be studying or working, to live with their parents while they live, work or study in New Zealand, having the same length of time granted to them as their parent’s visa.

 Dependent Child Student Visa